| GUELPH'S CATHOLIC HILL(published in Our Town, Vol. 2, Issue 1, June 1987)A Hotbed of Scottish Rite Freemasonry?

 other varieties of Freemasonry, mysteries supposedly preserved and handed

+down in Scotland.
 In the 19th century, states Holy Blood,

 Holy Grail, Scottish Rite Freemasons continued to pursue their dream